MUNComputerScienceSociety/ABALookup/README.md

 Accessibility tests
 -------------------

-Accessibility tests for the site are use the [pa11y](https://github.com/nature/pa11y) node.js module, and can be run with the following command:
+Accessibility tests for the site use the [pa11y](https://github.com/nature/pa11y) node.js module, and can be run with the following command:

     scripts/test-pa11y

-Before running the accessibility tests, make sure you have the requirements installed for the pa11y module ([see the project README](https://github.com/nature/pa11y#installing)).
+Before running the accessibility tests, make sure you have the requirements installed for the pa11y module ([see the project's README](https://github.com/nature/pa11y#installing)).
 This test suite will check each of the routes against the W3C WCAG2.0 AAA standard.

 The whole enchilada
 -------------------

-To run the complete test suite, both the unit tests for PHP and the accessibility tests, run the following:
+To run the complete test suite, both the unit tests and the accessibility tests, run the following:

     scripts/test